-The city of Cannon Beach Planning Commission is holding its second evidentiary hearing regarding a proposed amendments to Chapter 17.43 Wetlands Overlay Zone.
+The city of Cannon Beach Planning Commission is holding its fourth evidentiary hearing regarding a proposed amendments to Chapter 17.43 Wetlands Overlay Zone.
 The amendments are summarized below.
-The amended ordinance is presented in Exhibit A-1, and Exhibit A-2 provides a summary of the amendments along with findings demonstrating compliance with the applicable Economic, Social, Environmental and Energy consequences (ESEE) and the Statewide Planning Goals.
+The amended ordinance is presented with track changes in Exhibit A-1, and with all amendments accepted in Exhibit A-2.
+Exhibit A-3 provides a summary of the amendments along with findings demonstrating compliance with the applicable Economic, Social, Environmental and Energy consequences (ESEE) and the Statewide Planning Goals.
+Exhibit A-4 includes the wetland maps.